Serving Tri-State Area

 Their teeth and jaws are extraordinarily strong, and they are able to chew through nearly anything in a home but steel.
 Above all, these creatures are survivors, and as such, they are well-equipped to do what it takes to keep on living in your home.

 Call for a FREE rodent control estimate today!
-We service West Virginia, Ohio, & Kentucky, including Portsmouth, Ashland, Saint Albans, Marietta, Lucasville, South Charleston, Beckley, and surrounding areas.
+We service West Virginia, Ohio, and Kentucky, including Portsmouth, Ashland, Saint Albans, Marietta, Lucasville, South Charleston, Beckley, and surrounding areas.

 our service area